 Place the UMIK-1 microphone into a microphone stand and position the computer and cabling so that there is enough freedom of movement to move the microphone into the needed locations.
 A small tripod stand is supplied with the UMIK-1, but a larger stand with boom arm can be used if desired.
-If necessary a USB extension (up to a total USB cable length of 5 meters) can be used.
+If necessary a longer USB cable can be used (up to a total USB cable length of 5 meters).
 In larger spaces, an active USB repeater may be needed.
-We recommend that the microphone be oriented vertically (pointed at the floor or ceiling) and the "90 degree" calibration file used (see Mic Config tab on page 27).
+We recommend that the microphone be oriented vertically (pointed at the floor or ceiling) and the "90 degree" calibration file used (see Mic Config tab on page 24).